Holiday Eating with IBS - A Holiday Survival Guide

 Determine Why You Have IBS

-Schedule a Complimentary IBS Consultation from Dr. Laura Brass.
+Schedule an IBS Consultation from Dr. Laura Brass.
 Using video and set in the comfort of your own home, Dr. Brass can and will get the root cause of your IBS.

 During your time together, Dr. Brass will provide a detailed assessment of your health concerns including a full review of: